 2. Can sadness be helpful?

 Yes.
-While uncomfortable, sadness can help us understand our feelings, reflect on our lives, and appreciate the good times.
-It can also motivate us to make positive changes.
+While uncomfortable, sadness can help you understand your feelings, reflect on your life, and appreciate the good times.
+It can also motivate you to make positive changes—such as reaching out, asking for support, or adjusting goals.

 3. Is sadness always bad?

-No, sadness is a natural and healthy response to certain experiences.
-It becomes problematic only when it’s persistent, overwhelming, or interferes with daily life.
+No. Sadness is a natural and healthy response to certain experiences.
+It becomes problematic only when it is persistent, overwhelming, or interferes with daily life.

 4. Can “sadness” be temporary?

-Absolutely!
-Sadness can be fleeting, like feeling down after a tough day, or more persistent, depending on the situation and person.
+Absolutely.
+Sadness can be fleeting (for example, feeling down after a tough day) or it can last longer depending on the situation and the person.

 5. How is “sadness” different from “depression”?

-Sadness is a normal emotion that everyone feels from time to time.
-Depression is a more serious mental health condition that lasts longer and affects daily life.
+Sadness is a normal emotion that everyone experiences from time to time.
+Depression is a more serious mental health condition that lasts longer and affects daily life, motivation, sleep, and overall functioning.